xojoyboy/dotfiles/README.md

 .Vimconfig file for consolidated vim throughout all OS (linux, mac, and windows)

+Instructions:
-pull into your vim directory
+1. pull into your vim directory
-run setup.py (python script) to update .vimconfig
+2. run setup.py (python script) to update .vimconfig